 Take a look at the FurugiStar shop here.

-(Except the first one, the photos are my own which were taken at the Amuse Museum Boro Exbibition, Tokyo, 2011.
+(Except the two, the photos were taken at the Amuse Museum Boro Exbibition, Tokyo, 2011.
 The exhibition featured the collection of Chuzaburo Tanaka.
 It is now closed but the link is available here )

 July 11th, 2011 at 3:33 pm